wenhuoo/PUBG-GO/README.md

 Confused where to go in PUBG?

-Wanna get a lucky Chikin Dinna destination?
+Wanna get a lucky Chicken Dinner destination?

 Blaming the circle?